Chronic Town: Release history

 The EP was added to the CD edition of the band's rarities compilation album Dead Letter Office (1987), and again in 1993 in the I.R.S.
 Vintage Years edition of the compilation.
 In 2014, it was digitally remastered solely for online purchase from select high-resolution digital music stores.
 It is also available on analog formats such as LP and cassette.

 It was bundled together with Murmur and Reckoning in the United Kingdom as The Originals in 1995.
-The album also saw a standalone CD reissue on August 19, 2022, featuring liner notes written by producer Mitch Easter, marking the first CD release of the EP not tied to a compilation.
+The EP also saw a standalone CD reissue on August 19, 2022, featuring liner notes written by producer Mitch Easter, marking the first CD release of the EP not tied to a compilation.